 First up is the Tuscobia Trail is a 65-mile abandoned railroad grade trail that starts in Rice lake and runs through Barron, Washburn, Sawyer, and Price counties, ultimately ending up in Park falls.
 This multi-use trail welcomes a variety of recreational enthusiasts and is dog friendly if you have your animal on a leash.
 The trial also offers access to two campgrounds for those thinking of taking a couple of days to explore the trail and hit up all the historical sites along the way.

 Next on my go-to hiking list is Hunt Hill Audubon Sanctuary, located in Sarona near Long Lake.
-This is a stunning 600-acre nature reserve that boasts 13 miles of trails ranging in difficulty and distance.
+This is a stunning 600-acre nature reserve that boasts over seven miles of trails ranging in difficulty and distance.
 The sanctuary offers incredible views of sprawling prairies, dense forests, cool meadows, and bogs.
 The multi-loop trails also provide ample opportunities to spot Northwoods wildlife in their natural habitat, as well as providing striking views of four glacial lakes.

 Check out Stone Lake’s Wetland Park, a beautiful 17+ acre property that boasts gorgeous trails that meander through the cool wetland area that offers plenty of opportunities to take in alluring Northwoods scenery.
 Dogs are also welcome here on a leash, and there is a picturesque pergola nestled along the trail providing the perfect spot to stop and take a break in during your hike.